 From 24 Mar to 8 July 1854, their passed through Malta on their way to the east 31,473 English Troops, 4,928 English Horses, 46,272 French Troops and 7,426 French Horses.1

 The troops were armed with the new Minie Rifle which fired a conical bullet instead of a round ball.
-Consequently, the whole machinery of the training school at Hythe was transported to Malta so as to teach the troops in the use of the new weapon.
+Consequently, the training school at Hythe was transported to Malta to instruct the men in the use of their new weapon.

-War against Russia was declared on 28 Mar 1854.
-At the outbreak of war with Russia, Malta had 15,000 troops, but hardly a ship to carry them on.
-The military was obliged to remove passengers from India from their ships, and the vessels were pressed into service as troop carriers.
+At the outbreak of war with Russia on 28 Mar 1854, Malta had 15,000 troops, but hardly a ship to carry them on.
+The military was obliged to remove passengers arriving from India, and press their ships into service as troop carriers.
 On 31 Mar, the Golden Fleece left Malta for Gallipoli with the first portion of the British Expeditionary Army.
-Lord Raglan, its Commander-in-Chief, arrived in Malta on 25 Apr on HM Steam Packet Cardoc.
-He left on the same day on the steamer Emeu.
+The Commander-in-Chief, Lord Raglan, arrived on 25 Apr on HM Steam Packet Cardoc, and left on the same day on the steamer Emeu.

-During the war, a Reserve Depot of 4 companies was formed by the regiments of infantry serving in the Crimea.
-These depots were formed into Provisional Battalions, which were kept up until the Army in the East was broken up after the conclusion of the Treaty of Paris on 29 Mar 1856.
+During the war, a Reserve Depôt of 4 companies was formed by the regiments of infantry serving in the Crimea.
+These depôts were formed into Provisional Battalions, and were maintained until the Army in the East was broken up after the conclusion of the Treaty of Paris on 29 Mar 1856.